-• Provide Minimally Invasive Solutions to Treat Localized Prostate Cancer using HIFU.
+- Provide Minimally Invasive Solutions to Treat Localized Prostate Cancer using HIFU.
 Building upon our established position in the ESWL market, our HIFU division is striving to become the leading provider of our minimally invasive treatment option for prostate cancer.
 We believe that there is a large market opportunity with an increase in incidence linked to the aging male population, an increase in screening and recent campaigns to increase awareness.
 We also believe that HIFU could represent a credible alternative to surgery, external beam radiotherapy, brachytherapy and cryotherapy for the treatment of organ-confined prostate cancer without the cost, in-patient hospitalization and adverse side effects associated with those therapies.
 With the growing demand for more focused treatments destroying the tumor only (focal therapy) while continuously controlling the disease, HIFU and its focused approach, is well positioned to address this new clinical approach.
-The HIFU division intends to achieve this through a direct sales network in key European countries and through selected distributors in other European countries and in Asia.
+The HIFU division intends to achieve this through a direct sales network in key European countries and the United States and through selected distributors in other European countries and in Asia.
 The HIFU division has built a strong clinical credibility based on clinical articles published in peer-reviewed journals.
-We ensure effective patient and physician education through a focused communication program.
-The HIFU division is seeking FDA approval to enter the U.S. market with our Ablatherm device.
-For more information on our FDA approval process, see "HIFU Clinical and Regulatory Status".

-• Achieve Long-Term Growth by Expanding HIFU Applications Beyond Prostate Cancer.
+We ensure effective patient and physician education through a focused communication program. - Achieve Long-Term Growth by Expanding HIFU Applications Beyond Prostate Cancer.
 The HIFU division's long-term growth strategy is to apply our HIFU technology toward the minimally invasive treatment of other medical conditions beyond prostate cancer.
 We believe that HIFU could represent an alternative to surgery and radiotherapy for the treatment of many tumors without the cost, in-patient hospitalization and adverse side effects associated with those therapies.
 The HIFU division is working on various other applications where HIFU could provide an alternative to current invasive therapies.
-We recently entered into a multi-partner liver cancer development project organized by the HECAM (HEpatocellular CArcinoma Multi-technological) consortium.
+We entered into a multi-partner liver cancer development project organized by the HECAM (HEpatocellular CArcinoma Multi-technological) consortium.
 This project aims at developing innovative diagnostic, imaging and therapeutic technologies to address liver cancer.
 EDAP's focus within the HECAM consortium is on developing a novel HIFU treatment for liver cancer in cooperation with its long-term academic partner INSERM and leading cancer centers.
-To fund this development program, EDAP will receive 2.4 million in non-dilutive financing from Bpifrance over the 5 year project period.
-In 2014, the HIFU division maintained expenses at levels similar to 2013 on research and development ("R&D") projects to develop HIFU applications beyond prostate cancer.
-The division is considering maintaining similar levels of R&D spending in 2015 and future years to strengthen its technological leadership in HIFU and expand its application beyond urology.
+To fund this development program.
+EDAP will receive a maximum of €2.4 million in non-dilutive financing from Bpifrance over the 5-year project period.
+In June 2015, EDAP received €736,000 from Bpifrance (€237,000 as a conditional subsidy and €499,000 as a grant) to advance on the HECAM project.
+In 2015, the HIFU division maintained expenses at levels similar to 2014 on research and development ("R&D") projects to develop HIFU applications beyond prostate cancer.
+The division is considering maintaining similar levels of R&D spending in 2016 and future years to strengthen its technological leadership in HIFU and expand its application beyond urology.